Tikam02/DevOps-Guide/README.md

 		<a href="https://triplebyte.com/a/UEmYALe/d">
 		<b>Looking for a job?</b>
 			<br>
-			No resume needed.
-Just prove you can code.
-Take Triplebyte’s quiz and go straight to final onsite interviews!
+			No resume is needed.
+Could you just prove you can code?
+Take Triple byte’s quiz and go straight to final onsite interviews!
 			<br>
 			<div>